 Remedies for Malicious Prosecution

-Being the subject of a malicious prosecution can cause a wide range of injuries, whether it's from unsubstantiated criminal charges or a bogus civil claim.
+Being the subject of malicious prosecution can cause a wide range of injuries.
+Injuries can be unsubstantiated criminal charges or a bogus civil claim.
 In either case, the plaintiff may claim compensatory and sometimes punitive damages.
-Compensatory damages consist of both the actual damages that were a direct result of the malicious prosecution (which may include pain and suffering and other non-monetary injuries), and special damages that identify quantifiable monetary losses - such as lost earnings, additional domestic costs such as childcare, etc.).
+Compensatory damages consist of both the actual damages that were a direct result of the malicious prosecution.
+This may include pain and suffering and other non-monetary injuries.
+Also, special damages that identify quantifiable monetary losses, such as lost earnings, additional domestic costs such as childcare, etc., may be claimed.

-Actual damages for a malicious prosecution claim will hinge on the emotional impact of the act, such as the confusion, bewilderment, and isolation typically experienced by the wrongfully accused.
-The emotional pain usually is more pronounced if the claim is in response to malicious criminal charges, since the plaintiff may have spent time in jail or otherwise detained or treated as a criminal.
+Actual damages for a malicious prosecution claim will hinge on the emotional impact of the act.
+This may include the confusion, bewilderment, and isolation typically experienced by the wrongfully accused.
+Emotional pain usually is more pronounced if the claim is in response to malicious criminal charges, since the plaintiff may have spent time in jail or otherwise been detained or treated as a criminal.
 In addition, just the uncertainty and fear of entering a criminal trial is often enough to convince a jury that the malicious act caused severe emotional distress.

 Speak with an Attorney about Malicious Prosecution Claims